 All deliverables and products produced for this assignment will be the sole property of the Department of Water and Sanitation.
-This stipulation will be included in the contract between the appointed PSP and DWS.
 If anyone or the PSPs wishes to use them or apply them elsewhere they should do so only after receiving approval by the Department in writing.
-After Study completion all source documents, reports, model set up configurations, raw data, GIS Maps and all other relevant documents will be handed over to DWS as the owner of the information.